CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: Experimental Setup

 \subsection{Evaluation metrics}

-Different from traditional multiple classification in machine learning that only one class will be selected as the results, altered AP detection does not know whether or what number of APs are altered: thus there are cases where either none alters or multiple APs alter.
-It is necessary to redefine the concepts of true positive (TP), true negative (TN), false positive (FP), false negative (FN) and confusion matrix.\\
+Different from traditional multi-class classifications in machine learning that only one class will be selected as the results, altered AP detection does not know whether or what number of APs are altered: there are cases where either none alters or multiple APs alter.
+Hereby, we refer and extend the concepts Precision at K in the recommendation systems as our evaluation metrics\cite{powers2011evaluation}.\\

-\textbf{TP, TN, FP and FN}.
-Basically, we define these four concepts with respect to each AP separately.
-We accumulate $TP_i$ when alarms occur at the $i$th AP if the $i$th AP actually alters and $FP_i$ when alarms occur if the $i$th AP does not alter.
-Similarly, $FN_i$ refers to the case that no alarm occurs at the $i$th AP but it actually alters and $TN_i$ refers to the case that no alarm and the $i$th AP does not alter.\\
+\textbf{Relevant and Recommended.} In our implementation, we define Relevant items as the altered APs, noted as $S_{rel}$.
+Recommended items represent those alarmed APs, marked as $S_{rec}$.
+Different from the traditional recommendation systems, the number of Recommended items is not given by the user but by our algorithm automatically.

-\textbf{Precision, Recall and F1-score}.
-Now that we have the new definitions of TP, TN, FP and FN, it is clear to define precision, recall and F1-score, which follows the way as in the multiple classification.
-Precision is calculated as
+\textbf{Precision, Recall and F1-score at K.} {We refer the original concept of Precision at K in the recommendation systems, which describes the proportion of the altered APs among alarmed APs.}